 The Company's indefinite lived intangible assets consist of trademarks.
 Goodwill represents the excess of cost over fair value of net identified assets acquired in business combinations accounted for under the purchase method.
 The Company does not amortize its goodwill and indefinite lived intangible assets.
-Goodwill resulted from the acquisition of certain franchise locations.
+Goodwill resulted from historical acquisitions.